R-TJ/RPK/README.md

 ```

 The folder path is the path of the folder to pack.
 Works with relative paths.
-The output archives are put next to this folder
+The output archives are put into the working directory, e.g. where you ran the executable from.

 The root path is a path to be put before the relative path of the file relative to the parent of the archived folder.
 This is quite confusing and better shown in examples